mbiesiad/awesome-hackathons/README.md

 * [HackZurich](https://hackzurich.com/) - Europe's biggest hackathon.
 * [Hackathon IO](https://www.hackathon.io/events) - Place for organize and discover hackathons.
 * [CS50 Hackathon](http://cs50.harvard.edu/) - The on-campus version is Harvard's largest class with 800 students, 102 staff and up to 2,200 participants in their regular hackathons.
+* [Hack The Box](https://www.hackthebox.com/) - An online platform to test and advance your skills in penetration testing and cyber security.

 ## Contributing